jrwieland/TaraniTunes-v4.x/README.md

 4. On your Taranis or (in companion) **This is how I setup my radio:
 	1. Set “TIMER3” as follows:
 	![Timer settings](Screenshots/timer.PNG)
-	2. Set active “FLIGHT MODES” model’s rudder trims as follows:
+	2. Set active “FLIGHT MODES” model rudder trims as follows:
 	![Flight modes settings](Screenshots/trims.PNG)
 	In fact, put every rudder trim to “`--`” for every flight mode you use.
 	3. Set “LOGICAL SWITCHES” settings as follows:
 	![Logical Switch Settings](Screenshots/LogicalSwitch.PNG)
-	**L60 will be automatically installed no need to enter these values**
+	**L60 will be automatically installed there is no need to enter these values**
 	4. Under Telementry “DISPLAY” Choose to display `Script iTunes`
 	![Display settings](Screenshots/DisplaySettings.PNG)